boldlink/terraform-aws-eks/README.md

 ## Description
 This is a detailed terraform module that can be used to create AWS EKS Cluster, Node Group and Associated resources

+### Why choose this module over the standard resources
+- You get to create an eks cluster, fargate profile and node groups with minimum configuration changes.
+- Follows aws security best practices and uses checkov to ensure compliance.
+- Has elaborate examples that you can use to setup your cluster within a very short time.
+- Contains config map resources that you can easily use to add a new config map or modify an existing one.

 Example available [here](https://github.com/boldlink/terraform-aws-eks/tree/main/examples)

 ## Usage